DevilsNightsix/mailboxer_mongoid/README.md

-# Mailboxer-mongoid
+# Mailboxer_mongoid

-Mailboxer-mongoid is a rebuild of Mailbox (https://github.com/ging/mailboxer) which attempts to support the Mongoid ORM.
+Mailboxer_mongoid is a rebuild of Mailbox (https://github.com/ging/mailboxer) which attempts to support the Mongoid ORM.
 This project began 1/27/2014 and is in its infancy.
 This gem should be considered highly unstable and unoptimized.
 Use at your own risk.

 This project is currently being worked on by Peter Kirby